godotengine/godot-website/collections/_article/multiplayer-changes-godot-4-0-report-1.md

 Passing the **`--display-driver headless`** command line argument will start Godot without rendering, like the old `server` platform, no matter if you are on Linux, macOS or Windows.

 Additionally, we are working on a series of ["server" export options](https://github.com/godotengine/godot-proposals/issues/2756), to let developers further reduce the memory and load time footprint by replacing specific assets with "fake" files that only contains metadata.
-For example, a "fake" audio file will not contain any audio, but will retain informations about length, loops, etc. This means that server-side code relying on audio timing or texture sizes will still work correctly.
+For example, a "fake" audio file will not contain any audio, but will retain information about length, loops, etc. This means that server-side code relying on audio timing or texture sizes will still work correctly.

 ### Removing RSETs